John

 - Claims & Litigation Management (CLM) Alliance, Certified Litigation Management Professional

-- Board of Directors, Arizona Association of Defense Counsel (AADC)
+- Arizona Association of Defense Counsel (AADC), Board of Directors, 01/2015 to 12/2018

 Representative Cases